-- Main site – This is the main network site, we’ll use it for marketing purposes, for example, your public homepage, pricing pages, contact form
+- Main Site – This is the main network site.
+Here youc can create your public homepage, pricing pages, contact forms, blog, etc.

 - Template Site – This will be a pre-configured site that we’ll use as a template for every restaurant.
-More on this in Lesson 12.
+More on this in future lessons.

 - Go to Network Admin > Sites.